hendrik-spl/cbs-thesis-efficient-llm-distillation/README.md

     ```bash
     source init.sh
     ```
-* Note: The `init.sh` script already takes care of setting up and activating the `venv` environment.
+* Note: The `init.sh` script already takes care of setting up and activating the `.venv` environment.
 The following steps are provided as a fallback.
 * This setup is specifically designed for the use of CUDA GPUs.
 Adaptions might be neccessary depending on available compute resources.

 2. **Set up Weights & Biases**